The Ohio Cyber Collaboration Committee

 TechR2 serves on the Ohio Cybersecurity Collaboration Committee (OC3) which is alliance of public, private, military and educational organizations initiative to provide a cooperative environment to develop a stronger cybersecurity infrastructure and workforce.

 ISO certified Techr2® has developed an ISO 27001 and 31000 compliant Risk Assessment program that can help Ohio companies implement and maintain a program that follows the NIST Cyber Security Framework (CSF).
-TechR2 is a high-level manufacturer of data security systems and service providers for data destruction, data wiping and secure data transport for IBM globally.
+TechR2 is a high-level manufacturer of data security systems and service providers for data destruction, data wiping and secure data transport.

 An Ohio company can join the initiative by attending a working seminar where TechR2 will lead you through the Risk Assessment process and bring you up to date on the regulations that are binding to your organization.